Uninett/argus-htmx-frontend/README.rst

 If you have some other apps you want installed and configured, you could either add the necessary settings to your ``localsettings.py`` or use the extra-apps machinery.
-The later is especially useful during the development phase when you haven't settled on which apps to use yet.
+The later is especially useful during the development phase when you haven't settled on which apps to use yet, or if you want to test some makeshift apps in a way that is easy to setup and easy to discard.

 With extra-apps machinery
 ~~~~~~~~~~~~~~~~~~~~~~~~~